LeetLLM

 Max TPS≈HBM BandwidthModel size (bytes)\text{Max TPS} \approx \frac{\text{HBM Bandwidth}}{\text{Model size (bytes)}}Max TPS≈Model size (bytes)HBM Bandwidth

-The KV cache: the dominant bottleneck
+The KV cache: the dynamic capacity bottleneck

 What is the KV cache?